LaurierKe/LaurierKe/README.md

 I'm Laurier, a game developer and student at UC Berkeley.

-I create games using Unity, but am currently learning Godot and Unreal Engine on the side.
+I create games using Unity.

 Fun fact: I like playing and making horror games but I am not very good at them haha.